Ellery Huntington Jr.

 Ellery Channing Huntington Jr. (March 11, 1893 – July 2, 1987) was an American football player and coach.
 He played college football as a quarterback at Colgate University.
 Huntington also served as the 19th head football coach at Colgate, holding that position for three seasons, from 1919 until 1921 and compiling a record of 10–10–5.
 He was elected to the College Football Hall of Fame in 1972.
+After his coaching career, Huntington was a lawyer, corporate executive, and military officer during World War II.